 We have all the API data we need to proceed.
 Let's carry on by setting up or function.

 To save time, we will clone the final result repo from the post on Gatsby Cloud Functions.
 Start by cloning the repo and then preparing the site to run locally:

-This is really easy to set up and I included instructions on setting up a reCAPTCHA API keys in the earlier post.
-The function also sends you an email with message details whenever someone submits the form.
-As
+one.
+This is really easy to set up, and I included instructions on setting up a reCAPTCHA API keys in the earlier post.
+The function also emails you with message details whenever someone submits the form.
+As you

 .env.production files with your own keys.

-This step is pretty easy... one think I love about Netlify is how simple they make things!
+This step is pretty easy… one thing I love about Netlify is how simple they make things!
 Two steps:

 That's all there is to it.
 If you really need to know more, check out the Netlify docs .